 Why do we sometimes wear leis?

-When you type “5137” into an old-school calculator, turn it upside down, the digits spell out “LEIS”.
+When you type “5137” into a manual calculator and turn it upside down, the digits spell out “LEIS”.

 What’s the robot’s name?

-Team 5137 robots have always been called, “Varsam” which is Swedish for “gentle,” combined with another Swedish word to describe something else that may or may not be related to the season.
-The first name came from a student who shouted out, “Varsam Utgangusador!”, which he had seen on a bus.
-Our tradition is to come up with the next year’s robot at the last team dinner of the season.
+In keeping with tradition from when the team first began, Team 5137 robots have always been called, “Varsam” which is Swedish for “gentle,” combined with another Swedish word to describe something else that may or may not be related to the season.
+The first name came from a student who shouted out, “Varsam Utgangusador!”
+(The Gentle Publisher), which he had seen on a bus.
+The next year’s robot name is to be discussed and determined at the last team dinner of the season.

 Names for the Robot over the years